What does “otona” mean in Japanese?

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

-- yori – より : a case particle used to indicate the object on which the comparison in a sentence is based.
-In the example, this is used after “boku” to indicate the object on which the comparison is based.
-Word orders in Japanese and English are different, but the role of this case particle is very similar to that of “than”.
+- yori – より : a case particle working as a comparison marker.
+In the example, this works after “boku” to indicate the object which “kanojo” is compared with.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of “than”.

 - zutto – ずっと : an adverb meaning ‘much’, ‘by far’, or such in Japanese.